bzed/bzed-dehydrated/REFERENCE.md

 Data type: `Stdlib::Fqdn`

-$::fqdn of the host which is responsible to request the certificates from the Let's Encrypt CA. Defaults to $dehydrated::dehydrated_host where you can configure your default.
+$trusted['certname'] of the host which is responsible to request the certificates from the Let's Encrypt CA. Defaults to $dehydrated::dehydrated_host where you can configure your default.